laserpants/code-overload/README.md

 ###### Normal form:

-    42                   -- (the answer to the ultimate question of life) already fully evealuated
+    42                   -- (the answer to the ultimate question of life) already fully evaluated
     \x -> (x + 1)        -- an anonymous function that takes a value x, and returns x + 1

 ###### *Not* normal form: